Larger Quantities, Lower Prices

 Pruning: Little Required

 Foliage Form: The Broad Beech Fern has feather-like leaves or fronds, extending from the stem.
 Each leaf blade has 12-24 pairs of wings, or leaflets, extending from the stem.
 Each frond is fringed with lacy foliage, giving it a delicate, elegant appearance.
 Each sturdy stem bears a sail-like crop of angular leaves and leaflets, radiating out from the center.
 They are a bright, vivid green, eye-catching and lively.
-The leaves of this fern are about as long as they are full, which is unusual in ferns.
-A quick-growing, herbaceous plant, the broad beech fern is ideal for decorative shade gardens and is a well-suited filler in flower beds.
+The fronds of this fern are about as long as they are full, which is unusual in ferns.
+A quick-growing, herbaceous plant, the broad beech fern is ideal for ornamental shade gardens and is a well-suited filler in flower beds.